 You’ve graduated college and are ready to start your life as an independent adult.
 But let’s face it: Living on your own is expensive, and the costs can add up fast.
 And even if you score a job right away, your entry-level salary and lack of significant savings might make it hard to keep up.

-One solution: You could always move back in with your folks.
+One solution is moving back in with your parents.
 It might not seem appealing to a newly minted adult eager for independence, but living with your parents can be one of the best money decisions you make at this point in your life.

-Personal finance and business expert Amanda Abella graduated in 2010 and lived with her parents for seven years, before moving out on her own.
+Personal finance and business expert Amanda Abella graduated in 2010 and lived with her parents for seven years before moving out on her own.

-“From a financial perspective, I wouldn't have been able to do most of what I've done if I hadn't lived with them for a while,” she says.
+“From a financial perspective, I wouldn't have been able to do most of what I've done if I hadn't lived with them for a while,” she said.
 “I graduated in 2010, which was an economic nightmare.
 Fortunately, I could stay home.”

-Abella has been able to save and invest, start a business and take risks — things that she admits she would not be able to do if she was on her own and paying all her bills from Day One.
-While you may not plan to live with your parents for seven years, but you can still reap the financial benefits of spending at least some time living with your parents is one of the best money decisions you can make.
+Abella has been able to save and invest, start a business, and take risks—things that she admits she would not be able to do if she was on her own and paying all her bills from day one.
+You may not plan to live with your parents for seven years, but you can still reap the financial benefits of spending at least some time living with your parents.

 You Can Jumpstart Your Savings